ConRdav/mythology-quiz/README.md

 - __Choose Your Username__

     - Here you pick you username for the quiz.
-You are limited to using numbers(0-9) and letters(a-z).
-If you entered a special character an alert will pop up on your browser and warn you to pick a username using letters and numbers.
-Once your username is selected press submit and you'll be taken to the difficulty selector page.
+You are limited to using numbers(0-9) and letters(a-z), and your username cannot exceed 8 characters.
+If you entered a special character an alert will pop up on your browser and warn you to pick a valid username using letters and numbers.
+Once your username is selected press submit and you will be taken to the difficulty selector page.
     ![Choose your username](/assets/images/create-username-page.webp)

 - __Difficulty Selector__

     - The difficulty selector allows you to choose how challenging you want the quiz to be.
-You get the option between three diffculties, Mortal, Demi-God and Olympian each with different time constraint.
+You get the option between three diffculties - Mortal, Demi-God and Olympian - each with different time constraint.
 For example you only have 10 seconds to answer a question before you're timed out in Olympian difficulty.
-When clicked each diffculty will take you to their specific quiz rules.
+When clicked, each diffculty will take you to their specific quiz rules.
     ![Difficulty Selector](/assets/images/difficulty-selector-page.webp)

 - __Quiz Rules__

-  - Depending on the difficulty picked you will be taken to the rules page which will describe how the quiz works.However if you don't like the difficulty you picked you will be able to head back to the choose difficulty page by clicking the change difficulty button.
+  - Depending on the difficulty picked you will be taken to the rules page which will describe how the quiz works.
+However, if you don't like the difficulty you picked you will be able to head back to the choose difficulty page by clicking the change difficulty button.
 Once you have read the rules press 'Start Quiz' to start the quiz.
   ![Quiz Rules](/assets/images/rules-page.webp)

 - __Quiz Game__